Commissioning and improvements of the instrumentation and launch of the scientific exploitation of OARPAF, the Regional Astronomical Observatory of the Antola Park: Acknowledgments

 \section{Acknowledgments}

 We thank the University of Genova for the financial, administrative and logistic support, in particular dr. W. Riva of the central administration, as well as all members of ORSA and the students of DIFI for their enthusiasm.
 We thank R. Cereseto, M. Cresta and E. Vigo of the mechanical and electronic services of DIFI and INFN-Sezione di Genova for the technical interventions on the engines of the eye of the original dome.
 We thank the theorists N. Alchera, M. Bonici, N. Maggiore and L. Panizzi for useful discussions and ideas, as well as C. Ayala-Loera and S. Brown-Sevilla for the collaboration with measurements of exoplanetary transits.
 We are grateful to L. Nicastro and E. Palazzi from INAF-OAS for their help in the beginning of the operations.
 We thank the Astelco Systems company for the always helpful feedback.
 We are deeply appreciative to Associazione Urania who made it possible to transform the dream of an observatory on the Ligurian Apennines in reality.
 And, of course, we deeply thank Regione Liguria, Comune di Fascia and Ente Parco Antola for the always fruitful collaboration.
-Fundings for the facility and instruments were provided by Regione Liguria, Programma Italia-Francia Marittimo, Comune di Fascia, Ente Parco Antola, Università di Genova, DIFI and DIBRIS.
+Fundings for the facility and instruments were provided by Regione Liguria, Programma Italia-Francia Marittimo, Comune di Fascia, Ente Parco Antola, Università di Genova, DIFI and DIBRIS,MIUR Progetto Dipartimenti di Eccellenza.
 Instruments for outreach events and activities for students received contributions by Piano Lauree Scientifiche (PLS) of MIUR.
 Individuals have received support by INAF, INFN and MIUR (FFABR).
+Finally, we thank the editor and the anonymous referees, whose remarks contributed to improve the paper.